govuk-one-login/mobile-wallet-tech-docs/architecture/rfc/00xx-credential-revocation.md

 This service will only receive updates for the Status List in the form of an index and the updated Status Value.
 It will have no knowledge of the credential that references the status at the updated index.
 It will be the responsibility of the Issuer to maintain a reference to the credential and the status index.
-In the context of OAuth Status List this service will be the Status Provider.
+In the context of Token Status List this service will be the Status Provider.
 The Status List service can be sharded so to limit the payload of any individual status list, with credentials randomly allocated across the available shards.
 Resilience requirements can be addresses through the use of multi-AZ, multi-region and/or multi-cloud solution.